akando42/next-map/public/content/posts/08-02/index.md

 cover: "content/posts/08-02/spykman-world-gulf-of-tonkin-and-the-future-of-southeast-aisa.png"
 date: "08-02"
 title: "Gulf of Tonkin and The Southeast Asia Destiny"
+summary: "The Tibetan East Asian gene group first evolved to live a semi-aquatic life in the sunken landbridge between the Mekong and Australia by standing upright.
+At the beginning of 21 century, they also finally reached advanced level to truely command the dangerous inhospitable deep ocean Geography just like the Mediterrain gene groups"
-tags: ['Gulf of Tonkin', 'South China Sea', 'Vietnam','South East Asia','Denisovan','The Aquatic Ape Theory','Blue Water Navy','Competition','Spykman World','Nicholas Spykman']
+tags: ['Gulf of Tonkin', 'South China Sea', 'Vietnam','South East Asia','Denisovan','The Aquatic Ape Theory','Blue Water Navy','Competition','Spykman World','GeoGenetic']
 published: true
 ---
 ## Gulf of Tonkin and The Southeast Asia Destiny